Freelancer Tax Estimator

 How much should freelancers pay in taxes?

 Freelancers typically pay 25-30% of income in taxes, including 15.3% self-employment tax, federal income tax, and state taxes.
-The exact amount depends on income level and deductions.
+The amount depends on income level and deductions.

 When are quarterly taxes due in 2025?